Bill to stop Kansas City landfill clears Missouri House, heads to governor

 - Oops!Something went wrong.Please try again later.

-A sign across from the proposed landfill in south Kansas City implores drivers to help stop the project from moving forward.
+A sign just outside Creekmoor, a golf course subdivision in Raymore, implores drivers to stop a proposed landfill less than a mile away.
 (Allison Kite/Missouri Independent)

 Legislation key to keeping a landfill from being built near pricey suburban homes just outside Kansas City is headed to Gov. Mike Parson’s desk.